tnebooks/12th-biology/content.en/botany/asexual-and-sexual-reproduction-in-plants/_index.md

 **b.
 Hypohydrophily:** Pollination occurs inside the water.
 Examples: _Zostera marina and Ceratophyllum.
 Zostera marina_ is a submerged marine sea grass and pollination takes place under water.
 The pollen grains are long, needle like.
 They are shed

-light and dry so that they can be carried to long distances by wind.

-• In some plants anthers burst violently and release the pollen into the air.
-Example: _Urtica._

-• Stigmas are comparatively large, protruding, sometimes branched and feathery, adapted to catch the pollen grains.
-Generally single ovule is present.

-• Plant produces flowers before the new leaves appear, so the pollen can be carried without hindrance of leaves.

 **Pollination in Maize (Zea mays): The maize** is monoecious and unisexual.
 The male inflorescence (tassel) is borne terminally and female inflorescence (cob) laterally at lower levels.
 Maize pollens are large and heavy and cannot be carried by light breeze.
 However, the mild wind shakes the male inflorescence to release the pollen which falls vertically below.
 The female inflorescence has long stigma (silk) measuring upto 23 cm in length, which projects beyond leaves.
 The pollens drop from the tassel is caught by the stigma (Figure 1.15).